onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`M` | memref of any type values or tensor of any type values or none type `cond` | memref of any type values or tensor of any type values or none type `v_initial` | memref of any type values or tensor of any type values
+`M` | tensor of 64-bit signless integer values or memref of 64-bit signless integer values or none type `cond` | tensor of 1-bit signless integer values or memref of 1-bit signless integer values or none type `v_initial` | memref of any type values or tensor of any type values

 #### Results: